cocreators-ee/aperture-control-recipes/README.md

 Alternatively you can try to e.g. identify the changes via [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) or other such tools, or check out guides on the internet for how to perform the changes in Regedit, follow them, and then export the relevant keys.

+## Testing

+Trying out your recipes in a clean Windows installation such as on a VM from [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) is a good idea.

 # License

 Short answer: The contents of this repository are licensed with the BSD 3-clause -license.